azdavis/tartanhacks-2017/readme.md

-# tartanhacks-2017
+# Stairwell

-do something with machine learning
+Machine learning at your fingertips.

+TartanHacks 2017